borisdev/resume/resume.md

 ## Interests

-- Process optimization to scale humans vertically
+- Process optimization to scale humans
+- Documenting a ubiquitous language to scale humans
 - Building observability systems for quicker feedback
-- Documenting a ubiquitous language to scale humans horizontally

 ## Tools